NSMBW-Community/Reggie-Updated/readme.md

 "Reggie-Updated" fork
 ---------------------
-- Reggie! is now compatible with Python 3 and PyQt5 Python 2 and PyQt4 are also still supported.
+- Reggie! is now compatible with Python 3, PyQt5, and Qt for Python (PySide2).
+    Python 2 and PyQt4 are also still supported.
 - nsmblib has been removed from this repository -- you can find it at https://github.com/RoadrunnerWMC/NSMBLib-Updated